antimof/UxPlay/README.md

 4. The avahi_compat nag warning on startup is suppressed.

-5. In principle, multiple instances of uxplay can be run simultaneously using the -r "random MAC address" option to give each a different (randomly-chosen "local") MAC address.
+5. In principle, multiple instances of uxplay can be run simultaneously using the -r (generate random MAC  address) option to give each a different ("local" as opposed to "universal")  MAC address.
 If the -p option is used, they also need separate network port choices.
 (However, there may be a large latency, and running two instances of uxplay simultaneously may not be very useful.)